Cherreads

 This was the real reason he couldn't bear to leave.

-Ethan Jones ate dinner reluctantly.
+Ethan ate dinner reluctantly.
 Although he was going home for the holidays tomorrow, he had already begun to miss these days when he could cast spells freely.

-Draco glanced at him: "I can cast spells at home without being warned.
+Draco glanced at him.
+"I can cast spells at home without being warned.
 Pure-blood families just have advantages over other mixed-bloods."

 More Chapters